Generic Banzel Availability

 Has a generic version of Banzel been approved?

-No. There is currently no therapeutically equivalent version of Banzel available.
+No. There is currently no therapeutically equivalent version of Banzel available in the United States.

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of Banzel.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 Patents are granted by the U.S. Patent and Trademark Office at any time during a drug's development and may include a wide range of claims.

 Crystal modification of 1-(2,6-difluorobenzyl)-1H-1,2,3-triazole-4-carboxamide and its use as antiepileptic

 Inventor(s): Robert; Portmann & Urs Christoph; Hofmeier & Andreas; Burkhard & Walter; Scherrer & Martin; Szelagiewicz

 The invention relates to the novel modification A or A′ of the compound 1-(2,6-difluorobenzyl)-1H-1,2,3-triazole-4-carboxamide of the formula its use and pharmaceutical preparations comprising this crystal modification.Patent expiration dates: